-The State's ratings were affirmed in 2018 at Aaa (Moody's), AAA (Standard & Poor's or "S&P") and AAA (Fitch).
-All of the State's debt ratios remain in line with or below the median levels for the State's peer group comprised of all thirteen states currently rated "triple A" by all three rating agencies.
+The State's ratings were affirmed in 2019 at Aaa (Moody's), AAA (Standard & Poor's or "S&P") and AAA (Fitch).
+All of the State's debt ratios remain below the median levels for the State's peer group comprised of all thirteen states currently rated "triple A" by all three rating agencies.
 North Carolina's debt is considered manageable at current levels.
 In affirming the State's rating, Fitch stated that "The State has low liabilities and strong debt management practices, including an affordability planning process."

 The Committee has adopted the ratio of debt service as a percentage of revenues as the controlling metric that determines the State's debt capacity.
-Over the ten year planning horizon the State's revenue picture is positive overall, reflecting a continued economic recovery.
-Debt service projections incorporate the future issuance of the remaining \$1.4 billion of Connect NC Bonds and the \$3 billion Build NC Bonds.
+Over the ten-year planning horizon, the State's revenue picture is strong overall, reflecting a continued economic recovery.
+Debt service projections incorporate the future issuance of the remaining \$800 million of Connect NC Bonds and the \$2.7 billion Build NC Bonds.

-The General Fund model results show that the State's General Fund has debt capacity of approximately \$207 million in each of the next 10 years (up to \$1.365 billion in the first year) after incorporating the Committee's policy that directs resources to unfunded pension and OPEB liabilities.
-The actual ratio of debt service to revenues is projected to peak at 3.09% this fiscal year.
+The General Fund model results show that the State's General Fund has debt capacity of approximately \$1.1 billion in each of the next 10 years (up to just over \$2.0 billion in the first year) after incorporating the Committee's recommended policy that directs continuing annual appropriations of \$100 million to the Unfunded Liability Solvency Reserve (the "Solvency Fund") to begin to address the State's unfunded Pension and OPEB liabilities.
+The actual ratio of debt service to revenues is projected to peak at 2.95% this fiscal year.